denten-books/plain-text/0-intro.md

 internalized, it does not appear to conciousness.
-The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Metaphoric conceptual blending, a dynamic by which images and paradigms from one domain can be extended to another, improves learning and performance.
+The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Metaphoric conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, improves learning and performance.
 Flusser would say it makes experience more "smooth."
-But for formalists, the ossified metaphor also threatened the vitality of life.
+The user avoids "bumping into the sharp corners" of new and complicated computational environments.
+For formalists, the ossified metaphor was also fraught with danger, as it threatened the vitality of life.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
-"And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus life when life passes without conscious reflection, it is as if one has not lived" [@brik_poetika_1919, 104].
-In this way, Shklovsky concludes "life disappears into nothingness."
-The automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].
+"And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
+Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].

-Defamiliarization reclaims the metaphor for analysis.
-A metaphor unfolds within each of the book's chapters.
-Each chapter pursues the metaphor to its logical conclusion.
+The formalists beloved that estrangement could "resurrect" the stale image and provoke the "experience of the making of the thing"[@shklovsky_voskreshenie_1914; @shklovksy_sborniki_1917, 7].
+They applied it in art and analysis alike.
+For example, in his influential essay on "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum analyzes the humor of Gogol with clinical precision [@brik_poetika_1919, 151-67].
+What readers lose in having the joke explained to them, they gain in understanding of the genre.
+In *Plain Text* I extend the formal concern with the literary device, to the device proper.
+I too am interested in how the literary thing is made.
+Because computers, as I will argue throughout, operate through symbolic and metaphorical substitution, we can use the methodology of formal symbolic analysis to our advantage.
+The challenge of such a strategy lies in the relative paucity of our critical vocabulary.
+We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
+To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
+A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

+Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
+To produce meaning, it must become dialogical and dialectical practice, as Flusser reminds us.
+Perpetual exile is uninhabitable [@flusser_freedom_2003, 81].
+Estrangement thrusts the displaced into the chaos of unsettled existence.
+With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
+"I am embedded in the familiar," Flusser writes, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
+The expellee and the settled inhabitant need each other.
+Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" of shared space [@flusser_freedom_2003, 84].
+Without the protection of one's home, everything turns to noise.
+There can no information without a dwelling, Flusser writes, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].

+In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
+My methodology thus lies in the dual complimentary motion between making known and making strange.
+Each chapter unpacks metaphors like "closing windows," "bookmarking a page, "and "dragging and dropping files" to reveal the internals of the device.
+The metaphor and the machine help organize the book and each of its chapters.
+Each chapter unpacks a metaphor to its logical conclusion.

 The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry